Do You Need to Replace Your Residential Ducts?

-The ducts in your home may be tucked away behind walls, under floors and in ceilings, attics and crawlspaces.
-Because you don’t see the ducts often, they’re easy to forget about until they affect the comfort levels in your home.
-Defective ductwork not only makes rooms feel stuffy, they can lower the quality of indoor air and increase energy costs.
+The ducts in your home may be tucked away behind walls, under floors, in ceilings, or crawlspaces.
+Because you don’t see your home’s ductwork often, they’re easy to forget about until they affect the comfort levels in your home.
+Defective ductwork not only makes rooms feel stuffy, they can lower the quality of indoor air and increase energy costs each month.
 By recognizing the signs of duct-related problems, you’ll take strides in improving the health of your home and its energy use.

 The Impact of Ducts in Your Home